Finding the Best Places to Retire Since 2006!

 Is Kansas Considered Tax Friendly for Retirement?
 Somewhat

-Cons: Manhattan is in "Tornado Alley' and has a tornado risk that is 175% above the national average.
+Cons: Manhattan is in "Tornado Alley' and has a tornado risk 175% above the national average.
 The poverty rate is above the national average, but this is attributed to the large student population.

-Notes: Neighborhoods west of KSU tend to be more sedate than the "student-intense areas around the campus.
-The city has grown by 9% in the last decade but has little racial diversity.
+Notes: The city has grown 9% during the last decade but has little racial diversity.
 Home prices have increased 10% since last year.

 Recommended as a Retirement Spot?
 Yes